-Key management and director compensation
+Key management and directors' compensation

 Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and includes the President and Chief Executive Officer, Executive Chair, Chief Financial Officer, four (4) Vice-Presidents and the directors of the Company.
-During the three and nine months ended September 30, 2024, the Company charged \$0.5 million and \$1.2 million of key management compensation to exploration and evaluation property and the fire-fighting foam suppressant project.
+During the years ended December 31, 2024 and 2023, the Company charged \$1.9 million and \$0.1 million of key management compensation to exploration and evaluation property and the fire-fighting foam suppressant project, respectively.